nmwalsh/rekognition-101/README.md

 %HOMEPATH%\.aws
 ```

-In the .aws directory, create a new file named `credentials`.
+- In the `.aws` directory, create a new file named `credentials`.

-Open the credentials CSV file that you created in step 2 and copy its contents into the credentials file using the following format:
+- Open the `credentials` CSV file that you created earlier and copy its contents into the new credentials file using the following format:

 ```
 [default]
 aws_access_key_id = your_access_key_id